 Today, her platform to inspire women in STEM is even wider.
 As the host of TLC’s GirlStarter, she helps as the face of a show dedicated to funding young women breaking into the start up industry with innovative tech ideas.
-She also works with Microsoft, as one of their People in Action, benefiting from technology collaboration and in turn who’s who use her voice, name, and story is used to attract more young people — and young women especially— to break into technology.
+She also works with Microsoft as one of their People in Action, benefiting from technological collaboration, and in turn her voice, name, and story are used to attract more young people — young women especially — to break into technology.

 For her, the connection is natural, and has been from the beginning.
 “Technology in my racing career has helped me become a better driver and a better athlete.”
 For her, at this point, an understanding of tech is a necessity.

-Whether she's optimizing her performance on the track with minute analytics, or doing so off the track by building her brand, her experience in STEM and in athletics makes her a great resource and mentor.
+Whether she's optimizing her performance on the track with minute analytics, or doing so off the track by building her brand, her experiences in STEM and athletics make her a great resource and mentor.
 “We need more women in STEM and women doing traditionally male things,” she says with emphasis.
 “And if I can inspire people to do that, it’s my job to.”

 This article is brought to you with the help of Microsoft Surface.

-- Ultra-thin and light laptop fits easily in your bag.
+- Ultra-thin and light, so it fits easily in your bag.